Make it public

 February 17, 2026

-I have been thinking a lot, in a clearly disorganized way, on how to compile all the small learnings, tips and insights I’ve been gathering through all my programming career.
-I’ve used many tools, I’ve even used apps that appeared and later disappeared in a span of two or three years.
-However, yesterday, while daydreaming on a Sunday afternoon I realized I should just bundle them all together in one place and make it public.
+I have been thinking a lot, in a clearly disorganized way, on how to compile and curate all the small learnings, tips and insights I’ve been gathering throughout my programming career.
+I’ve used countless tools.
+I’ve even used apps that, little did I know, would die out in a span of just two or three years.
+However, yesterday, while lazing on a Sunday afternoon on the Argentine coast, it hit me that I should just bundle them all together in one place and make it public.

-My main concern about doing this, because this is not something that I haven’t thought before, is that everything I have to write is already 100% available elsewhere; it’s nothing new.
-This issue has stopped me for years from writing a blog; am I bringing something interesting and new to the table?
+My main concern about doing this, because this is not something that I haven’t thought about before, is that everything I have to write about is already 100% available elsewhere; it’s nothing new under the sun.
+This issue brought my blog writing to a halt: Am I bringing something interesting and new to the table?
 NO. Can anyone find this information elsewhere?
 Totally.
-So why should I write it?
-Well, I found some kind of reason and maybe it’s because I’ve started to get into my 100% adult phase, maybe.
+So … why undertake this endeavor?
+Well, I found a raison de etre and, much to my chagrin, maybe it’s because I’ve started to get into my 100% adult phase.
+Maybe.

 I need to practice my English.
-Learning languages, by my own uninvestigated, untrustworthy and whimsical knowledge, is based on four simple pillars; read, write, listen and talk.
+Learning languages, by my own uninvestigated, untrustworthy and unquestionably whimsical knowledge, is based on four simple pillars; reading, writing, listening and talking.
 So I need a place to write something and this is a good opportunity.
-It rings all the bells, because I have a place to write about topics related to the vocabulary, expressions, and dynamics I’m most interested in learning and practicing.
+It rings all the bells, because I have a place to write about topics related to the vocabulary, expressions, and dynamics I’m most interested in leaning into.

 I have some knowledge.
-I’m pretty sure it’s not so fancy, but think in this way; between having all this knowledge in notes, Feedly archives, Karakeep, Simplenotes, or just in my head; I think it’s so much better to just give it some form and publish it on the internet.
-It’s just as the old days where blogs were starting.
+I’m pretty sure it’s not so fancy, but think in this way; between having all this knowledge in notes, Feedly archives, Karakeep, Simplenotes, or just in my head, I think it’s so much better to just give it some form and publish it on the internet.
+It’s just like the old days when blogs were starting.
 Do you feel the romantic vibe?

 So, what is all this about?
 I will start saving every lesson I have learned, every piece of programming and related topics I have and every new insight that appears into this humble and probably unread blog.
-I will start remembering old good lessons and of course bringing new ones, and, if by any chance are you reading this, I just hope it helps :D
+I will start remembering old good lessons and of course, bring new ones, and, if by any chance you are reading this, I just hope it helps :D